top of page

 In Prairie Up: An Introduction to Natural Garden Design, author and garden designer Benjamin Vogt challenges us to rethink what beauty means in our outdoor spaces.
 Instead of treating our yards and gardens as static displays, where non-native plants are herded into compliance for curb appeal, Vogt urges us to rewild.
 His message is simple but profound: “Bring the prairie home.”
 By designing with native species, we create living, resilient landscapes where biodiversity comes first.

-This is not a book of abstractions.
-Vogt equips readers not only with a science-backed why but also with an actionable how.
-He offers practical, detailed guidance for planning, planting, and managing native gardens—including strategies for addressing HOA concerns.
+Vogt offers practical, detailed guidance for planning, planting, and managing native gardens—including strategies for addressing HOA concerns.
 Illustrated with images that capture the breathtaking beauty of these wild landscapes, the book demonstrates just how much can unfold when we release strict control and allow prairies to show us another way.

 Ultimately, Prairie Up is both a philosophy and a call to action.
 We have a choice: to see the land we inhabit as something to subdue, or as something to care for with humility and compassion.
 Vogt empowers us to choose stewardship, to love the ecosystem we live in, and to rediscover our place within it.